junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy nods in understanding, then asks, "Are other angels all like him?"

 "No, there is no one like him," Dean answers automatically.
 "He's..." he trails off temporarily, staring at the dark space.
 "He saved me from Hell, he rebelled, he fell.
-He died so many times but he always come back to me, always help me when I need him.
+He died so many times, but he always comes back to me, always helps me when I need him.
 Yeah, he's the only one like that."
 A small smile crawls onto his lips that no one sees.

-"Rory is like that too," Amy tells him.
-"I lost count how many times he's... gone."
+"Rory is like that, too," Amy tells him.
+"I lost count of how many times he's... gone."
 She chokes.
 The blackness brings the truth out easily.
 "You know, I crashed a van once, after he was killed.
-Because I decided, if that was a world I have to live without him, I don't want it.
-I wasn't sure how I felt about him until he was gone, and at that time I never even told him I loved him.
+Because I decided, if that was a world I had to live without him, I don't want it.
+I wasn't sure how I felt about him until he was gone, and at that time, I never even told him I loved him.
 I don't know what I'd do without him.
 And lucky for me, it turned out to be an evil Dream Lord's dream world.
 I was so happy we got a second chance, then third, then fourth.
-I lost count, Rory was taken from me a lot, but he always comes back."
+I lost count.
+Rory was taken from me a lot, but he always comes back."

 Dean stares at the pure darkness before his eyes, blinking hard, thinking he must be hallucinating to see images flashing by on the black curtain -- the rain of exploded flesh and blood, the floating trench coat on the lake water, the hand slipping from his palm.
 "I know what you mean," he replies, his voice hoarse.

 He can feel Amy turn her head to him, cloth rustling.
 If they can see, her eyes must be searching his face.

 Silence falls between them.
 They breathe shallowly and slowly.
-There is no sound or light in the cellar, as if time and universe doesn't exist in this small space.
+There is no sound or light in the cellar, as if time and the universe don't exist in this small space.

 Then Amy speaks again.
-"I've never loved by anyone like that before, it terrifies me," she says slowly.
+"I've never been loved by anyone like that before; it terrifies me," she says slowly.
 "We grew up together, I've known him my entire life, and then he waited two thousand years for me, alone, to save me.
 I didn't even know."
 There is the sound of tears dropping to the floor.
 She whispers, "He died for me so many times.
-How can you love back someone love you like that?
+How can you love back someone who loves you like that?
 Is that even possible?"

 Dean swallows hard.
 "I don't know."
 His voice is a croak.
 "You save him back, whatever it takes."